-Dr. Susan Liautaud is Founder and Managing Director of Susan Liautaud & Associates Limited, an ethics advisory firm supporting global organizations and leaders in business, government, and the non-profit sector.
+Dr. Susan Liautaud is Founder and Managing Director of Susan Liautaud & Associates Limited, an ethics advisory firm supporting global organisations and leaders in business, government, and the non-profit sector.
 She is also founder of The Ethics Incubator, a non-profit platform for broadening debate about ethics issues.
-She teaches at Stanford University and serves as Vice Chair of the Court of Governors of the London School of Economics and Political Science (LSE) and is Chair of the LSE’s ethics policy committee.
+She teaches at Stanford University; is Vice Chair of the Court of Governors of the London School of Economics and Political Science (LSE); Chair of the LSE’s ethics policy committee and its Remuneration committee; and is an Advisory Board Member of LSE’s Marshall Institute.
 Susan currently serves on a several non-profit boards, including: member (and past Chair) of the Doctors Without Borders/Médecins Sans Frontières US Advisory Board; Pasteur Institute; and the Global Supervisory Board of Care International.
 She started her career as a corporate lawyer at Sullivan & Cromwell.

 Member of the Advisory Committee on Business Appointments

 - provide independent advice to the Prime Minister on the application of the government’s Business Appointment Rules to the most senior members of the Civil Service, armed forces, diplomatic service, and intelligence agencies who wish to take up appointments within 2 years of leaving Crown service